stamparm/maltrail/README.md

 Linux, `libpcap`, Rust 1.74+ for the sensor, Python 3.7+ for the server.

+Prebuilt sensor binaries for `x86_64` and `aarch64` are attached to every [release](https://github.com/stamparm/maltrail/releases) with a SHA-256 checksum, so a Rust toolchain is only needed to build from source.
+To build it anyway:

 ```bash
 git clone --depth 1 https://github.com/stamparm/maltrail.git
 cd maltrail